 Emails not getting the open rates you want?
-Here, we break down the most common marketing email mistakes and offer ways you can avoid them.
+Here are the most common marketing email mistakes to avoid.

 Here, you’ll find:

-- The impact these mistakes have on your business
+- How these mistakes can impact your business

-- The benefits of adopting email as a core marketing strategy
+- Why email remains a core marketing strategy

-Despite the growing popularity of trendy social media apps, optimized paid search campaigns, and multimedia content, email remains a dominating marketing strategy for companies of all sizes.
+Despite the growing popularity of trendy social media apps, optimized paid search campaigns, and multimedia content, email remains a dominating marketing channel for companies of all sizes.

 1. Not prioritizing mobile